 Wouldn’t it be great if you could get some pre-built tools for enabling the connection to SaaS and other cloud services?
 Well, good news – you can!
 An iPaaS (integration platform as a service) does just that.
 Cloud silo problems can be solved by an iPaaS that lets those using it integrate cloud services together and link them up to their already-in-place legacy apps.
 Integration platforms as a service include with them security behind a firewall so that the using organization’s back-end processing is secure.

 It’s important to pick out a platform that is flexible and configurable so that you are able to easily adapt when your business needs change.
 Choosing one that comes with tools that the dev team has preexisting knowledge of will minimize training needs.
+On the other hand, when choosing popular hosting platforms such as AWS, there are a number of different aws training and certifications programs available.
+So training won’t be that much of a problem.
 Either way, planning for any new training or additional training must be accounted for going in so that the whole thing runs smoothly.

 Many businesses already need cloud integration, and most will likely need it in the near future.
 It’s important, though, to first assemble a full plan for managing the entire scope of the changes and to have backup plans in place just in case a problem rears its ugly head.
 With the right technical knowledge and tools, a plan to ensure cloud integration success can be put together, and high cloud efficacy can be established.